 Steve discussed the destruction of Monterey Bay caused by our depletion of one species after another, and its comeback through the establishment of undisturbed habitats.

-Our meeting on May 7 will be held from 4:00 p.m. until 8:00 p.m. at The Bancroft Hotel on Bancroft Ave., next to the campus of UC Berkeley.
-As you are aware, the annual meeting is the occasion when we celebrate ΦBKNCA’s primary mission and award scholarships and teaching excellence awards to deserving scholars and professors, with the objectives of enhancing the scholars’ educational and research activities and honoring those in their teaching of our next generation.
+Our meeting in May will be held from 4:00 pm until 8:00 pm at The Bancroft Hotel in Berkeley, the same location as last year’s meeting.
+As you are aware, the annual meeting is the occasion when we celebrate ΦBKNCA’s primary mission—the awarding of scholarships and teaching excellence awards to deserving scholars and professors, fulfilling ΦBKNCA’s objective to enhance scholars’ educational and research activities and to honor those who are teaching our next generation.

-For those of you who have not come to the Annual Dinner before, we encourage you to do so.
-You will hear these outstanding honorees and learn about their academic interests.
-As a result, you will be able to more fully appreciate the value of the programs we offer throughout the year – the funds generated through the Asilomar conference, the many monthly events, and the direct contributions you make!
+For those of you who have not been able to come to the Annual Dinner before, we encourage you to do so.
+In meeting some of these outstanding honorees and learning abouttheir academic interests (as well as renewing old friendships and perhaps getting more involved in our vibrant organization, ΦBKNCA), you will be able to more fully appreciate the value of the programs we offer throughout the year: the funds generated through the Asilomar conference, the many monthly events and the direct contributions you make!

-Renew old friendships and perhaps get more involved in our vibrant organization, ΦBKNCA.
-Enjoy the food, wine and, best of all, the wonderful fellowship of kindred spirits.
+Enjoy the food, wine and, best of all, wonderful fellowship of kindred spirits.

 Time: 4-8 p.m.